 Show Appreciation for Each Other

 Nothing kills the romance quite like complaining, even if you’re in a busy and tiring season of life, so try doing the opposite and see what effect it has.
 Affirming your spouse for what they’ve done good will lift their spirits, and showing appreciation allows both partners to remember the best parts of the relationship and each other.
 Even if you feel that your spouse hasn’t done anything right for a while, do something kind to simply remind them that you love them and appreciate the relationship.

 Surprise Your Spouse

 Speak their love language and do kind little things to show your love.
 If your spouse’s main love language is gift-giving, buy them a new shirt and tell them that you want them to wear it for a date night.
-If acts of service is their language, bake their favorite dessert and surprise them after dinner.
-And remember that your love language may be different then your spouse’s, so make sure you’re surprising them with something that will have the greatest affect.
+If acts of service are their language, bake their favorite dessert and surprise them after dinner.
+And remember that your love language may be different than your spouse’s, so make sure you’re surprising them with something that will have the greatest effect.

 If you enjoyed this post, share with a friend!